View Veleda England's Obituary on lancastereaglegazette.com and share memories

 She was preceded in death by her parents and loving husband of 59 years, Jack England

 A funeral service will take place on Monday at 10:30 AM at the Frank E. Smith Funeral Home in Lancaster.
-Burial will follow at Maple Grove Cemetery.
+Burial will follow at Maple Grove Cemetery at a later date.
 Family and friends may call on Sunday from 1PM until 5PM and one hour prior to the service at the funeral home.
 Online condolences can be made at www.funeralhome.com